Code-Institute-Submissions/milestone2_project/README.md

 - If you wish to change the default directory to where the project is checked out to, use the following command
     - `git clone https://github.com/Lowe54/milestone2_project *FolderName*`

+### Style Changing

+The styles of this site are in SASS (.scss) format, in order to change the styles you will need to enter the following command into a terminal.

+If you get an `command not recognised` error, please follow the steps [here](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#using_sass)

+`sass --watch assets-src/scss/:assets/css`

 ## Credits